The following gives you a general idea of our schedule each day.

 CIRCLE TIME - We sing greeting songs and have a short meeting in which we talk about the calendar, the weather, who is absent, ...
 This is also a time when the teacher gives a few presentations that are appropriate for the whole group.
 It may involve a lesson on a traditional Montessori material, a grace and courtesy lesson, or an activity based on a current theme or unit of study.

-SNACK TIME - For the first few weeks of the school year, group snack is served.
-After children are comfortable in the classroom, individual snack begins.
-At this time, children are encouraged to prepare their snack when they are ready.
+SELF-SERVE SNACK - Children are encouraged to prepare their snack when they are ready.
 They may have it alone or invite a friend to join them.
 Some time during the morning the children sit at the designated snack table to eat, and then clean up after themselves.
 Water is available for the children to drink whenever they wish.

 TRANSITION TIME - When a chime is sounded, the children prepare to come to the gathering area.
 Children who are still working on a lengthy activity may leave it for the following work period, or return it to the shelf.